sachin96Boy/omnihive/src/other/omnihive-docs/docs/getting-started/setup-local-instance.md

 ## Start up your new OmniHive Server

-Now that you have all of your configuration set all you need to do is run `yarn server:debug` from a console at the root of the project.
+Now that you have all of your configuration set all you need to do is run `pnpm server:debug` from a console at the root of the project.